Generic name: crotalidae immune f(ab)2(equine)

 Indications and Usage for Anavip

-Anavip [Crotalidae Immune F(ab')2 (Equine)] is an equine-derived antivenin indicated for the management of adults and pediatric patients with North American rattlesnake envenomation.
+Anavip [crotalidae immune F(ab')2 (equine)] is an equine-derived antivenin indicated for the management of adult and pediatric patients with North American Pit Viper envenomation.

 Anavip Dosage and Administration